overlay-market/OIPs/_examples/oip-1/hedge.md

  - OVL terms: 80 OVL * (1 + 0.2) + 20 OVL * (1 + 5 * 0.25) = 141 OVL
  - ETH terms: 141 OVL / (1.25 OVL / ETH) = 112.8 ETH

 for a profit of 112.8 ETH - 100 ETH = 12.8 ETH.
 The 20% gain from the X feed position has been reduced to a gain of 12.8% in ETH terms.

 Hedged portfolio protects the gains in ETH terms even more significantly.

+##### Check Hedged PnL Formula

+ - ETH terms: PnL = (0.8 * 100 OVL / (1.25 OVL / ETH)) * 1 * 0.2 = 12.8 ETH

+Checks out.